 Eastern Hemlock essential oil is sourced from the Canadian Boreal forest.
 It is obtained from the needles and twigs of the Tsuga canadensis tree through steam distillation.
 It is a colorless to pale yellow liquid with a unique aroma.

 A very unique, rich and warm coniferous scent, with spicy and fruity facets.

 - Technical Sheet

-Tsuga canadensis, commonly known as Eastern Hemlock, is an evergreen tree native to the forests of Eastern North America, a member of the Pinacea family and botanically classified as a conifer.
+Tsuga canadensis, commonly known as Eastern Hemlock, is an evergreen tree native to the forests of northeastern North America, is a member of the Pinaceae family, and is botanically classified as a conifer.

 Eastern Hemlock grows well in the shade, is moderately slow-growing and long-lived.
 The imposing tree generally reaches over 31 meters in height.
 In shape, the crown is conical.

-Tsuga canadensis has long been considered to be a powerful medicinal plant in Iroquois and other American indigenous cultures, in which all parts of the tree were used for many different purposes.
+Tsuga canadensis has long been considered to be a powerful medicinal plant in Indigenous cultures, in which all parts of the tree were used for different purposes.
 Eastern Hemlock needles and twigs were used in infusions, decoctions and poultices to treat colds, coughs, rheumatisms and skin infections.
 Most notably, hot infusions containing Eastern Hemlock twigs were used as a steam treatment for muscle swelling and stiff joints.